Pie chart: 3D pie chart and perspective pie cake

 A 3D pie chart, or perspective pie chart, is used to give the chart a 3D look.
 Often used for aesthetic reasons, the third dimension does not improve the reading of the data; on the contrary, these plots are difficult to interpret because of the distorted effect of perspective associated with the third dimension.
 The use of superfluous dimensions not used to display the data of interest is discouraged for charts in general, not only for pie charts.

 Doughnut chart

 A doughnut chart (also spelled donut) is a variant of the pie chart, with a blank center allowing for additional information about the data as a whole to be included.
 Doughnut charts are similar to pie charts in that their aim is to illustrate proportions.
-This type of circular graph can support multiple statistics at once and it provides a better data intensity ratio to standard pie charts.
+This type of circular graph can support multiple statistics at once and it provides a better data intensity ratio than standard pie charts.
 It does not have to contain information in the center.